jedluk/react-perfect-zoom/README.md

 npm install react-perfect-zoom
 ```

-There are no additional steps needed (like inserting css styles).
+There are no additional steps required (like inserting css styles).

 ## Usage